N-D numeric array

 for more information.

-you are creating is to contain
+ComplexFlagIf the mxArray you are creating is to contain

-imaginary data, set ComplexFlag
+imaginary data, set ComplexFlag to mxCOMPLEX

-in Fortran).
-Otherwise, set ComplexFlag
+in C (1 in Fortran).
+Otherwise, set ComplexFlag to mxREAL

-in C (0
+in C (0 in Fortran).

-Pointer to the created mxArray
+Pointer to the created mxArray,

 if successful.
 If unsuccessful in a standalone (non-MEX file) application,

-in C (0
+returns NULL in C (0 in Fortran).

 If unsuccessful in a MEX file, the MEX file terminates and